screen

 Drawing Routes

-vice can draw the active departures, approaches, and arrivals for the current scenario.
+vice can draw the active departures, approaches, and arrivals for the current simulation.
 This can be helpful when studying those for an airport, since they are drawn directly on the radar scope with annotations that give the fixes, any altitude or speed restrictions, and procedure turns.

-To toggle whether a route is drawn on the scope, click the checkbox on the left next to it in the scenario information window that is shown at the start or after clicking on the button in the menubar.
+To toggle whether a route is drawn on the scope, click the checkbox on the left next to it in the information window that is shown at the start or after clicking on the button in the menubar.
 For example, here is how the HVN RNAV Runway 2 approach is rendered:

 manual aircraft launch window